What is Autism?

-In March, 2014, the Centers for Disease Control announced that one child in every 68 children (one in 42 boys) in America has an Autism Spectrum Disorder.
-That’s a higher incidence rate than pediatric cancer, diabetes and AIDS … combined.
-This rate is also 100% higher than it was 10 years ago and 10 times higher than a generation ago.
+In 2018, the Centers for Disease Control announced that one child in every 59 children (one in 37 boys) in America has an Autism Spectrum Disorder.
+That’s a higher incidence rate than pediatric cancer, diabetes and AIDS combined.

-At The Emerge Center in Baton Rouge, LA, our Autism Programs are designed specifically for younger children, ages 18 months to 7 years and based on the principles of Applied Behavior Analysis (ABA).
+At The Emerge Center, we believe that an early intervention, multidisciplinary approach is the difference.
+Our Autism Programs are designed specifically for younger children, ages 18 months to 7 years and based on the principles of Applied Behavior Analysis (ABA).
 This is the most widely supported evidence-based treatment approach for establishing language, self-help skills, social skills and reducing maladaptive behavior.

-Additionally, the Autism Program at the Emerge Center provides a one-stop shop for all of your child’s therapeutic services, from highly trained psychologists to provide diagnostic evaluations for autism and related disorders to intensive therapy programs, including:
+Additionally, our Autism Program provides a one-stop shop for all of your child’s therapeutic services, from highly trained psychologists to provide diagnostic evaluations for autism and related disorders to intensive therapy programs, including: